inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 One record version is designated as the latest version tracked by this state so that it's possible to show only the latest version of a record.
-It also keep tracks of which is the latest draft/next draft if they exists.
+It also keeps track of which is the latest draft/next draft if they exist.

 Lastly, an integer index is incremented every time a new record version is created.

 The reason that we do not define an order on record versions is because multiple different orders may be relevant.
-A version history may no necessarily be linear so it can make sense to order by version number, publication date or order in which the record version was created.
+A version history may not necessarily be linear, so it can make sense to order by version number, publication date or order in which the record version was created.

 ## Files